-The portfolio was valued at \$25.2 million at 31 December 2016 compared to the investment cost of \$20.5 million (including loans to portfolio companies).
-Shareholders have received distributions of \$69 million.
-Overall the portfolio return performance to date has been pleasing.
+The portfolio was valued at \$26.1 million at 31 December 2017 compared to the net investment cost of \$14.2 million.
+Shareholders have received gross distributions of \$72.3 million.
+This represents a net internal rate of return after earn out of 16.0% to 31 December 2017.
+The portfolio return performance to date continues to be promising.

-Annual Financial Statements 31 December 2016
+Annual Financial Statements 31 December 2017

-Our financial statements for the year ended 31 December 2016, Directors' Report and KPMG Audit Report are included in this annual report.
+Our financial statements for the year ended 31 December 2017, Directors' Report and KPMG Audit Report are included in this annual report.

-As at 31 December 2016 Pohutukawa II had 82.5 million stapled securities on issue, paid to 62 cps.
+As at 31 December 2017 Pohutukawa II had 82.5 million stapled securities on issue, paid to 62 cps.

-At balance date shareholders' funds were \$22.5 million, equivalent to a net asset backing of 27 cps.
-Pohutukawa II is in a strong financial position and at 31 December 2016 the Fund had no debt.
+At balance date shareholders' funds were \$22.3 million, equivalent to a net asset backing of 27 cps.

+Pohutukawa II is in a strong financial position and the Fund had no debt.